Szegoo/Grants-Program/applications/dotflow.md

 - Route tokens based on the sender
 - Route tokens based on the amount
 - Route the tokens based on the token itself
+- Split the transferred amount to multiple addresses

 ## Additional Information :heavy_plus_sign: